illegal-instruction-co/react-riyils/README.md

 ---

+### Picture-in-Picture Controls

+Picture-in-Picture controls are browser-native and cannot be customized or reduced.
+React Riyils provides a single, deterministic PiP entry point inside the viewer.
+This ensures a consistent and predictable PiP experience across browsers, but does not allow for custom PiP button styling or behavior.

+---

 ### Adding Custom Controls to the Viewer

 You can add your own custom control buttons (such as like, share, etc.) to the viewer by passing a `controls` prop to the `RiyilsViewer` component.
 Each control is an object with properties like `id`, `icon`, `ariaLabel`, `onClick`, and optional `active` or `className`.